 Community Bioethics Forum

 The Forum is comprised of volunteer members within the State of CT.
 Forum members are not medical ethicists or doctors, rather they are members of the public who understand patients’ needs and values, and who reflect the community’s rich diversity of cultures and perspectives.
 Twenty men and women serve on the Forum and their ages range from the twenties to the seventies.
 Forum members participate in many faith traditions, including Islam, Judaism, Christianity, and Unitarianism, and some describe themselves as agnostic or unaffiliated.
 Our Christian members are Baptist, Methodist, and Roman Catholic.
 Some members do not have a high school diploma; others have advanced degrees.
-Members speak many languages including Spanish and Chinese; describe themselves as African-American, Hispanic, and white; one member was born outside the United States, and another member’s parents are first-generation Americans.
+Members speak many languages including Spanish and Chinese; describe themselves as African-American, Hispanic, and white; one member was born outside the United States, and a few members are second-generation Americans.

 Solicitation for membership on the Forum is cast widely through community, business, and church groups to promote the selection of a diverse and effective working group.
 As preparation for Forum discussion and deliberation, members of the Forum have been given specific training in the area of bioethics.
 That training includes a review of the history of bioethics (including bioethical issues arising during the Nuremberg Trials and Tuskegee, and more recent studies by the President’s Commission on Bioethics), a review of basic bioethics principles (including the concepts of autonomy and informed consent), the basics of policy analysis, and case study discussions.